 The commission system gives residents an opportunity to help shape their government, ensures important decision-making occurs in full view of the public, and elevates diverse voices and opinions.
 At its best, the system is an important mechanism for transparency, accountability, and equity.

-However, the current state of San Francisco's commission system is falling short of those goals.
+However, San Francisco's commission system currently falls short of those goals.
+At its worst, the commission system adds layers of bureaucracy that dilute public input, obscure lines on accountability, make government less transparent, and result in duplicative or ineffective processes.

 By approving Proposition E, voters empowered the Commission Streamlining Task Force to make recommendations to address these challenges.
 With this in mind, the Task Force grounded its work in four principles that guided its approach to developing recommendations.